How to Use Caulk {The Complete Guide!}

 Let’s do this!

-What exactly is caulk?
+What Exactly is Caulk?

 Caulk is a material that’s used to help seal joints or seams in various types of materials.
 It can be used to prevent leaking, keep out air or other elements from the outdoors, or just to make a project look more finished.